Schwungus/caulk/README.md

 You'll also need to include a [steam_appid.txt](steam_appid.txt) in your project's root; `caulk_register` copies that over as well.

-To use the Steam API from your C code, add `#include "caulk.h"` and prefix each SteamAPI function with `caulk_`:
+To use the Steam API from your C code, add `#include "caulk.h"` and prefix each SteamAPI function call with `caulk_`:

 ```c
 #include <stdlib.h>